BLB Solicitors

 • Friends and family: Send change of address cards to friends and family.

-• Keys: Gather together all keys for your property, including window locks and those held by family, friends and neighbours.
+• Keys: Gather all keys for your property, including window locks and those held by family, friends and neighbours.
 If any are missing, it’s worth checking the deeper recesses of your odds and ends drawer!

 • Overnight bag: Prepare an overnight bag and survival kit, including important documents and essential tools, to see you through the first 24 hours in your new home.
 Ensure these travel with you, not in the removal van!

 • Contact numbers: Make a list of important telephone numbers for your new property.
-Good examples are out of hours GP, vet, pharmacy and taxi.
+Good examples are out-of-hours GP, vet, pharmacy and taxi.

 Completion Day